 Residents of Muskogee and others parts of eastern Oklahoma are covered when it comes to health-care facilities and top-notch medical care.
 Here are a few options.

-Since 1979, the Cardio Clinic of Muskogee (CCOM) Medical Group has been offering patients an accessible facility for treating minor illnesses or injuries to more serious and complex health issues.
+Since 1979, the Cardiology Clinic of Muskogee (CCOM) Medical Group has been offering patients an accessible facility for treating minor illnesses or injuries to more serious and complex health issues.

-It has a convenient walk-in clinic that is opened five days a week, and it also offers scheduled medical appointments and a variety of on-site diagnostic testing services.
-These include general X-ray, bone densitometry X-ray, cardiac testing and rehabilitation, cardiac and general nuclear testing, and laboratory services.
+It has a convenient walk-in clinic that is open five days a week.
+It also offers scheduled medical appointments and a variety of on-site diagnostic testing services.
+These services include general X-ray, bone densitometry X-ray, cardiac testing and rehabilitation, cardiac and general nuclear testing, and laboratory services.

 CCOM Medical Group also has a satellite clinic in Eufaula and a pediatric clinic in Muskogee.